North-West Frontier Theatre of WWI

+The North-West Frontier Theatre of WWI refers to a series of military operations in the North-West Frontier Province of British India during World War I, fought from November 1914 to July 1917 against a number of nearby tribal groups.
+The tribes, including the Mahsuds, Mohmands, Swatis, Bunerwals, and Khost tribesmen were encouraged by the Central Powers to attack British India.
+Afghanistan remained officially neutral throughout.

 Background

 In support of the British war effort, the Indian Army deployed expeditionary forces to the Western Front, East Africa, Gallipoli, Mesopotamia, Sinai and Palestine.
 India was thus vulnerable to hostile attention from Afghanistan.
 A Turco-German mission arrived in Kabul in October 1915 with obvious strategic purpose.
 However, Amir Habibulla abided by his treaty obligations and maintained Afghanistan's neutrality, in the face of internal opposition from factions keen to side with the Ottoman Sultan.
 Hostilities on the frontier remained local.

 Many operations occurred in the North-West Frontier Province through the late 1800s and all the way up to Indian Independence in 1947.
 Some of these occurred during WWI being carried out by tribes loyal to the Ottomans.
 These forces fought on and off from the time of the Ottoman entry into the war all the way until the summer of 1917.

 Operations

 Operations in the Tochi

 There were two raids conducted by Kochi tribesman, They were later both suppressed by a single British brigade In March 1915.